This post is about finding Ross ancestors in Tain in the Highlands of Scotland.

 I’ve been on a mission to visit each of the eight Scandinavian and European villages of my immigrant great-grandparents.
 Our second trip was to Scotland last summer, where we first visited Dunnottar parish in Kincardine.

 My Ross great-grandparents lived in at least seven places in Aberdeen, before they left for the United States in 1919.
-But eighteenth-century records had already pointed me to Tain, the seat of Clan Ross in the Highlands, 136 miles northeast of Aberdeen.
+But eighteenth-century records had already pointed me to Tain, the seat of Clan Ross in the Highlands, 136 miles northwest of Aberdeen.
 And I’d wanted to go there ever since discovering a new genealogy friend nearby who just happens to be a leading light of Clan Ross America, and new cousins from Australia, who are generous and experienced researchers who’d been to Tain.

 Ross Ancestors in Tain

 Looking for Rosses in Ross-shire is like looking for the proverbial needle in a haystack.
 That is, you’re really looking for specific pieces of straw in multiple haystacks!
 Here is my embarrassment of riches, where three lines of Ross ancestors in Tain converge: